June 2021 Retrospective & Income Report

 Honestly, my drip campaign is fairly weak at the moment.

-For example, my #30DaysInPublic preview consists of 3 emails which I copied from the curriculum, and that's it.
-I haven't spent time to understand how to offer value and slowly educate them so that they'll want to enroll into #30DaysInPublic.
+For example, my #30DaysInPublic preview consists of 3 emails that I copied from the curriculum, and that's it.
+I haven't spent time to understand how to offer value and slowly educate them so that they'll want to enroll in #30DaysInPublic.

 Well, I set it up quickly just to start capturing emails.
 Now it is time to upgrade.